zaiisao/Documentation/en/Recording/recording_integrate_java.md

   - `/common/Common.java`
   - `/common/RecordingConfig.java`
   - `/common/RecordingEngineProperties.java`

+For example, if the project root directory is  `ROOT_DIR`, you need to copy the `librecording.so` file to  `ROOT_DIR/lib`, copy the `AgoraCoreService` file to `ROOT_DIR/bin`, and copy the Java files to `ROOT_DIR/src/io/agora/recording`.

+When running the Java project, set `-Djava.library.path=ROOT_DIR/lib`to specify the path to the dynamic library.
+Note that you need to set the `appliteDir` parameter as `ROOT_DIR/bin` in `RecordingConfig` when starting a recording.

 The Agora On-premise Recording SDK is integrated.
 You can start recording by calling APIs, see [Agora Recording Java API Reference](../../API%20Reference/recording_java/index.html.md).